-The increase in the Group's profit was pleasing, given the challenging conditions experienced by the Resources and Industrial and Safety divisions, and reduced earnings recorded at Target.
+Managing Director Richard Goyder said he was pleased with the increase in the Group's profit, given the challenging conditions experienced by the Resources and Industrial and Safety divisions, and reduced earnings recorded at Target.

-The strong performance of the retail businesses, excluding Target, underpinned the increased earnings achieved by the Group.
+"The strong performance of our retail businesses, excluding Target, underpinned the increased earnings achieved by the Group," Mr Goyder said.

-Good growth in Coles' earnings highlighted its successful transition to the next phase of growth, building on the solid foundation established during its initial turnaround plan.
-The Board is pleased with the smooth leadership succession at Coles following the senior management changes which were announced yesterday.
+"Good growth in Coles' earnings highlighted its successful transition to the next phase of growth, building on the solid foundation established during its initial turnaround plan.
+I am also delighted with the smooth leadership succession at Coles which we announced yesterday.

-The result achieved at Bunnings was also strong, with the business continuing to execute its strategic agenda to plan.
+"The result achieved at Bunnings was also strong, with the business continuing to execute its strategic agenda to plan.

-As foreshadowed, Target's earnings were significantly affected by clearance activity during the half.
+"As foreshadowed, Target's earnings were significantly affected by clearance activity during the half.
 Importantly, good progress was made in renewing its senior leadership team to improve organisational capability to oversee the turnaround of the business.

-Earnings for the Resources and Industrial and Safety divisions were adversely affected by challenging market conditions.
+"Earnings for the Resources and Industrial and Safety divisions were adversely affected by challenging market conditions.
 The industrial divisions continued to focus on cost control and, in the case of the Chemicals, Energy and Fertilisers division, the commissioning of the nitric acid/ammonium nitrate capacity expansion at Kwinana (NA/AN3).

-The divestment of the Insurance division's underwriting operations, which remains subject to regulatory approvals, and the disposal of Wesfarmers' 40 per cent interest in ALWA, demonstrate the Group's ongoing focus on disciplined portfolio management, having regard to the best interests of shareholders.
-The Board extends its thanks to the teams involved in these businesses for their significant efforts over many years.
+"The divestment of the Insurance division's underwriting operations, which remains subject to regulatory approvals, and the disposal of Wesfarmers' 40 per cent interest in ALWA, demonstrate the Group's ongoing focus on disciplined portfolio management, having regard to the best interests of shareholders.
+I thank the teams involved in these businesses for their significant efforts over many years."